The wave of marketplace startups

 Typical marketplace use cases

-When it comes to the marketplace domain, we often think about eCommerce platforms and the retail industry like Amazon, eBay, Etsy.
+When it comes to the marketplace domain, we often think about eCommerce platforms and the retail industry like Amazon, eBay, and Etsy.
 But the truth is, thousands of entrepreneurs are creating the next generation of online marketplaces in multiple different sectors.

 - Airbnb is a unique home-sharing platform, connecting travelers and apartment hosts.